 The School Committee, administration and staff developed a fiscally responsible budget that promotes student achievement, protects core programs and is respectful of the current economic climate.
-The FY 2021 proposed budget requests a 6.03% increase.
-Shifts in local, state and federal funding continue to require the use of revolving funds to maintain the programs we currently have in place for our students.
-In FY2021, recurring revolving funds continue to be used to offset costs.
-Unfortunately costs have risen more quickly than fees charged, and there will likely be a need for increased community support or reductions to obtain a balanced budget.
+The FY2022 Superintendent's Recommended Budget requests a 4.61% increase.
+Recurring revolving funds continue to be used conservatively to offset costs, which have risen more quickly than fees charged.
+At some point, there will likely be a need for increased community support or further reductions to obtain a balanced budget.